 Blanchard is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Blanchard is a town of managers, professionals, and sales and office workers.
 There are especially a lot of people living in Blanchard who work in management occupations (15.84%), office and administrative support (8.90%), and healthcare (7.56%).

-Overall, Blanchard’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Blanchard’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 In terms of college education, the citizens of Blanchard rank slightly lower than the national average.
 16.52% of adults 25 and older in Blanchard have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.